-As the years passed, the company continued to grow and take on more of a quality-oriented form of operation utilizing new equipment, training and marketing strategies.
+As the years passed, the company continued to grow and took on more of a quality-oriented form of operation utilizing new equipment, training and marketing strategies.

 On January 3, 1995, we changed our name to Master FabriCare Centers, because of the development of new processes and fabrics.
 The dry cleaning industry was changing its outlook to a growing variety of fabrics and a number of more sophisticated technologies of fabric care.

 On January 1, 1997, Master Cleaners was born to enhance our presence and image, stressing quality and service to the community and surrounding areas.

 Dry cleaning uses fluids to remove soil and stains from fabric.
 In fact, the term “dry cleaning” is misleading.
 It is called dry cleaning because the fluid contains little or no water and does not penetrate the fibers as water does.